Save Money and Keep PCB Pricing Down with Consistent Documentation Tools

 Once you’ve reviewed build guidelines and considered build practices to minimize costs, it is time to prepare your design and supporting documents.

 Follow design constraints from your manufacturing vendor design guidelines that support aggressive pricing.
-Use PCB software to document details necessary to realize the final PCB assembly.
-PCB software is designed to produce gerber files so fabricators can set the vectors in tooling to realize the design represented in the layout files.
+Use PCB software to document the details necessary to realize the final PCB assembly price.
+PCB software is designed to produce Gerber files so fabricators can set the vectors in tooling to realize the design represented in the layout files.
 Stackup information contains material specifications that develop costing to realize the final designed board.
 Assembly documents contain vital notes that detail drill hole diameters on pad sizes.
 All the details contained in the assembly notes inform the cost of producing the boards.
-By reviewing the details with the fabricators and the assemblers before handing off the document containers for build result in review of documents before build.
+By reviewing the details with the fabricators and the assemblers before handing off the document containers for build results in a review of documents before build.
 Technical queries are identified and resolved, keeping costs low.

 - Listen to an expert discuss manufacturing documentation.